 A survey or plat map showing the homeowner's property lines, location of home and proposed location of the fence must be provided.

-Note: Once a fence is installed, the homeowner is responsible for yard maintenance inside fenced area.
+Note: Once a fence is installed, the homeowner is responsible for yard maintenance inside the fenced area.
+Maintenance can be negotiated if the gate is left open for access.

 Structural Requirements